Operations Manager, BBC Studios

 You now work as an Operations Manager in the Digital Team at BBC Studios.
 Can you walk us through a typical day in your role?

 Honestly there is no day to day, and that’s one reason I love it.
-I work in a growing, fast paced digital team and recently helped with the formation of our operations unit.
+I work in a growing, fast-paced digital team and recently helped with the formation of our operations unit.

-I focus on process improvements – building better more efficient processes for our more creative team members to thrive in, manage core operational functions including people processes, tech support and finance, while also managing technology infrastructures and ensuring our various teams have the best systems and technology in place to enhance their roles.
+I focus on process improvements – building better more efficient processes for our more creative team members to thrive in, managing core operational functions including people processes, tech support and finance, while also managing technology infrastructures and ensuring our various teams have the best systems and technology in place to enhance their roles.

 I work on large projects, also providing day to day support to my team and others around the business.
 I love the freedom I get in my role to come up with new initiatives to improve the entire digital functions and processes within a creative industry.

-BBC Studios as a whole is also a great place to work, they have so many internal opportunities to develop with supportive leaders and managers, who have influenced me to lead in an inclusive, people first way which allows individuals to shine.
+BBC Studios as a whole is also a great place to work, they have so many internal opportunities to develop with supportive leaders and managers, who have influenced me to lead in an inclusive, people-first way which allows individuals to shine.

 What are your future career aspirations?

-Currently I would like to continue on my path within operations, with the aim to grow within my current team and grow our digital operations unit.
+Currently, I would like to continue on my path within operations, with the aim to grow within my current team and grow our digital operations unit.

 If and when I decide to move on from BBC Studios, I have found that a creative industry is where I thrive, so I would like to stick with the same industry but take on a new operational function.
-The great thing about operations is that it is diverse career, with digital being one aspect of it.
-This means I can move into a new area of operations for my next steps.

-For now, I am really excited about being part of the creation of a new function, process and infrastructure which wasn’t there before.
 Along with my manager, we have already started growing our operations unit, and I aim to grow this more and would love to grow these functions across more BBC Studios teams.